SAP/ai-sdk-js/packages/langchain/README.md

 All clients comply with [LangChain's interface](https://js.langchain.com/docs/introduction).

 ### Client Initialization
-To initialize a client, you only need to provide the model name:
+To initialize a client, provide the model name:

 ```ts
 import { AzureOpenAiChatClient } from '@sap-ai-sdk/langchain';